The-SPOT-Hub/SPOT-Wiki/Lesson Materials & Code/PY101/Python101.md

         return "That string cannot be converted to an integer"

 print(convert_to_int("hello"))

+print(convert_to_int("5"))
 ```

 > (The defined function convert_to_int()takes one argument, a string and then explicitly coerces it into an integer.
 A try except block tests the value for a ValueError.
 If it passes it, the converted integer is returned.
 If it does not pass, then the warning string is returned.
 The concept here is explicit coercion, try except blocks,and ValueError’s.)
+>
+> The second call to `convert_to_int` passes a valid string number to the function.
+In this case, the string is explicitly converted to an integer and returned from the function.
+The return is passed to the `print` function which then implicitly converts the integer `5` back into a string `"5"`, for output.

 ### 2: What does this return and why?
 What concept does this cover?